Chapter 5 : Crossing the Bar

 Sirius must have taken a break from his recreational activity.
 It took him a good three days after Tonks stole upstairs in the middle of a meeting for him to say anything about his magazines.
-Tonks was on duty the night he finally broke down and told me that ‘they’ were gone.
-He was a bit peaky, bearing the qualities of a person whose blood had not been properly circulated in a few days.
-“I might have to actually murder someone.” he said glaring at my shoulder.
-“They’re gone.”
+Tonks was on duty the night he finally broke down and informed me of his loss.
+He was a bit peaky and seemed quite strained for a man with not much going on in his daily life.

 Sirius gave me a rare stern look.
 “I mean my magazines.
 Tonks took them.”
 Sirius dug into his pocket and showed me a note.
 Find a new hobby was all it said.
 I recognized the handwriting from the note Tonks sent me a month beforehand.
 “She replaced them with some trash on gardening and spells to prevent dry rot.
 Even worse, she made the cover and first few pages look normal.”

-I took a moment to marvel the planning Tonks put into her pranking.
-It was clever and quite stealthy.
-She only missed five, maybe ten minutes of the meeting during which she got up with a wink and returned with a smirk.
+Taking a moment to marvel the planning Tonks put into her pranking, I admired how clever and unusually stealthy she was as she only missed five, maybe ten minutes of the meeting during which she got up with a wink and returned with a smirk.

 I made a sympathetic face.
 “That’s… awkward,” I muttered.
 “Bet she was a tad upset.”
 Sirius looked over at me, a torn expression on his face.